LGBTQ rights in Gabon

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Gabon face legal challenges not experienced by non-LGBTQ residents.
 Except for a period between July 2019 and June 2020, same-sex sexual activity has generally been legal in Gabon.

 Same-sex couples and households headed by same-sex couples are not eligible for the same legal protections available to opposite-sex couples and LGBTQ persons face stigmatization among the broader population.

 In December 2008, Gabon co-sponsored and signed the non-binding UN declaration on sexual orientation and gender identity which called for the global decriminalization of homosexuality.
 It was one of only six African countries to do so.
-In 2011, however, Gabon voted against a joint statement on ending acts of violence and related human rights violations based on sexual orientation and gender identity" at the United Nations, a statement which was condemning violence and discrimination against LGBTQ people.
+In 2011, however, Gabon voted against a joint statement on ending acts of violence and related human rights violations based on sexual orientation and gender identity at the United Nations, which condemned violence and discrimination against LGBTQ people.

 Laws regarding same-sex sexual activity

-Following the country's independence from France in 1960, and up to 2019, same-sex relationships have not been criminalized.
-The age of consent is not equal.
-Opposite-sex sexual acts requires a minimum age of 15, while same-sex sexual acts requires the minimum age of 21.
+Following the country's independence from France in 1960, and up to 2019, same-sex relationships were not criminalized.
+The age of consent was not equal.
+Opposite-sex sexual acts required a minimum age of 15, while same-sex sexual acts required the minimum age of 21.

 On 5 July 2019, Gabon enacted revisions to its Penal Code which criminalized homosexual relations between consenting adults with a potential penalty of imprisonment up to 6 months and/or a fine of up to 5 million CFA francs.

 According to Davis Mac-Iyalla of the Interfaith Diversity Network of West Africa, he claimed he knew of two men in Gabon who had already been arrested under the law and had to bribe the police to be let go.

 On 23 June 2020, the National Assembly approved the government's bill to decriminalize same-sex sexual activity.
-It was approved by the Senate on 29 June, and signed by the President on 7 July 2020.
+It was approved by the Senate on 29 June, and signed by President Ali Bongo on 7 July 2020.
+The age of sexual majority was set at 18 for everyone.